niplav/site/notes.md

-One such advantage may be signing up for cryonics. [niplav 2020](./considerations_on_cryonics.html "Considerations on Cryonics") estimates that signing up for cryonics is worth \$2.5 mio. in expectation for a twenty year old.
+One such advantage may be signing up for cryonics. [niplav 2020](./considerations_on_cryonics.html "Considerations on Cryonics") estimates that signing up for cryonics is worth \$2.5m in expectation for a twenty year old.
 Assume that after 500 hours reading Less Wrong, a person will decide to sign up for cryonics (it broadly took me that much time, maybe a little bit less).